md-mustafizur-rahman/Inflexionpoint-Technologies-BD-Ltd-task-blog-site/README.md

 3. Run: npm run dev (Because i cant build npm for this project)
 2. Run Migrate Command(php artisan migrate)
-3. Make a account using Register.
+3. Make a account using Register.(For Authentication I have to use Laravel Breeze)
 4. A User can change their name, email and update profile image
  ![Screenshot (77)](https://github.com/md-mustafizur-rahman/Inflexionpoint-Technologies-BD-Ltd-task-blog-site/assets/51951413/079d1b8f-01aa-4372-bcbd-4ef7dce2a60c)